Code-Institute-Submissions/RhysPollardDevelopment-Data-centric_milestone_AprResub/README.md

 18. [ESLint](https://eslint.org/): Linting tool installed in visual studio code.
 19. [Pep8 Online](http://pep8online.com/): Linting tool online used to correct python code and ensure was pep8 compliant.
 20. [WTForms/FlaskForms](https://wtforms.readthedocs.io/en/2.3.x/): Flask library used to create forms using flask and add backend validation.
+21. [Am i responsive](http://ami.responsivedesign.is/): Tool used to see if a webpage is responsive across multiple screens.
+22. [Responsinator](http://www.responsinator.com/): Website which mocks multiple phones and devices of different sizes and orientations.

 ---
 ## Testing